 There is confusion about what is being marketed, but Travelers uses it equity marker and “puppy love” to get to the emotional reason why homeowner’s insurance becomes such a crucial decision.
 It’s one of the ways you meet change.

 This is humorous and affecting spot.
 Especially if you are a sucker for dogs.
-But the message is organic of the spot.
-You know who the spot is for right from the very start and the umbrellas brings its own meaning.
+And the message is organic of the spot.
+You know who the spot is for right from the very start and the umbrellas bring its own meaning.

 Rebranding Insurance Summary